Genty83/My-Cook-Hub/TESTING.md

 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/)
   - Google Chrome DevTools was used throughout the development process to test, explore and make changes to the HTML and CSS of the webpage.
-  - Google Chrome DevTools was used throughout the development process to test, explore and make changes to the JavaScript controlling certain elements being utilised from Materialize.

 - Responsiveness
   - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness across a variety of devices and screen sizes.